 Most of the time, the trail is on the shade – wet and slippery – so be sure to wear good walking shoes!

 Les Cascades du Hérisson is also accessible from the lower part, through La Maison des Cascades (main entrance to the site, information point, and shop).
 However, the car park at Maison des Cascades is charged, at least during the high season, while the car park at the Fromagerie is always free.

-After the hikes, we drive to Château-Chalon, another of the Jura villages with the label “most beautiful village of France”, where we have a hotel reservation at Les Relais des Abbesses.
-This is a beautiful, historical property in the heart of the village.
-It has a terrasse with magnificent views over the Jurassic plateau, perfect for a sunset drink.
+After the hikes, drive to Château-Chalon, another of the Jura villages with the label ‘most beautiful village of France,’.
+For your night in Château-Chalon, book at Les Relais des Abbesses, a beautiful historic property in the heart of the village.
+The hotel has a terrace with magnificent views over the Jurassic plateau, perfect for a sunset drink.

-DAY 3 | Château-Chalon
+Day 3 | Château-Chalon

 Château-Chalon’s vineyards produce Vin Jaune, also known as the yellow gold of the Jura.
 This is a dry Jura wine with complex walnut and honey aromas.
-It is made exclusively from savagnin grapes and has the distinction of being preserved in 62 cl bottles.
+It is made exclusively from Savagnin grapes and has the distinction of being preserved in 62 cl bottles.

-We are going to spend the last day and a half of this Jura roadtrip in Dole, a picturesque city in the historical region of Franche-Comté.
-We book one night at Hotel de la Cloche, a charming property with an excellent location for exploring the city.
+After the visit to Château-Chalon, drive to Dole, the last stop of this Jura road trip.
+Depending on your plans after this road trip, book one night or two at Hotel de la Cloche, a charming property with an excellent location for exploring the city.

 Today Dole is a picturesque city bordered by the Doubs river, a city of canals and an interesting architecture from the 16th century.
 Dole’s old center is a confusion of alleyways edged by Renaissance homes with turrets and courtyards.

-Dole has a good choice of restaurants but they all seem to be booked on Saturday nights.
+Dole has a good choice of restaurants, but they all seem to be booked on Saturday nights.
 If during your day wanderings you find a restaurant that you like, book it on the spot.